Why You Shouldn't Make Your Child Color Within Your Lines

 But it's longterm.

-So patience, you do not see results right away when things are being built inside the brain.
+So patience, you do not see results right away when things are being built with a strong foundation to grow and thrive.